 A dictionary or encyclopedia entry is treated in much the same way as a chapter of an edited book, only you do not include page numbers.
 If the entry has an author, then attribute the entry as per normal.
-If it does not have an attributed author, the title of the entry jumps into the first position, and is referenced in text instead of an author's name.
+If it does not have an attributed author, the publisher jumps into the first position, and is referenced in text instead of an author's name.

 Zombies are noted to be indistinguishable from humans, apart from certain mental features (Güzeldere, 2005).

-A zombie is a corpse "supposedly brought to life" by supernatural forces ("Zombie", 2013).
+The Macquarie Dictionary defines a zombie as a corpse "supposedly brought to life" by supernatural forces (Butler, 2017).

-Zucchinis are a variety of marrow, also known as a corgette ("Zucchini", 1992).
+Zucchinis are a variety of marrow, also known as a corgette (Hughes et al., 1992).

 We acknowledge the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of the nation and acknowledge Traditional Owners of the lands where our staff and students, live, learn and work.